 The RIPE NCC uses RIPE Labs to present new ideas, potential new services and new features of existing services to the community early in the development stage.
 This offers RIPE NCC members and the Internet community a much faster feedback mechanism.

-RIPE Labs is open to anyone who wants to present their own ideas and prototypes, gather feedback and engage in discussions.
-The RIPE NCC provides and maintains discussion forums for various topics and tools.
+RIPE Labs is open to anyone who wants to present their own ideas and prototypes, gather feedback and engage

 Over 5,000 unique visitors to RIPE Labs in 2009